Bridgwater Shooting Club (Clay Section) Rules

 - If a 'misfire' should occur, keep the gun pointing downrange for a minimum of 20 seconds before opening the gun.

-- All Guns will only shoot the allocated number of clays.
-Any deviation from this may result in expulsion from the Club.
+- All Guns will only shoot the allocated number of clays, (50 on a normal shoot

 - A maximum of two cartridges may be loaded into any form of shotgun.

-- Spent cartridges must be cleared before leaving the stand.
-Please allow time for semi-auto users.
+- All spent cartridges must be deposited in the bins provided.
+Please allow time

 NB: Copies available on request.